Cayman Islands: Types of Company

 Ordinary Resident Company

 An ordinary resident company is usually formed for the purposes of carrying on local business.
 In addition to the Companies Law, it is subject to the terms of the Local Companies (Control) Law 1995 which requires licensing, and the annual submission of a list of shareholders.
 Only registered, and not bearer, shares are allowed.
 An annual general meeting must be held, and a register of members must be kept at the registered office, open to public inspection.
 The name of the company must end in Ltd or Limited.
-The list of shareholders of the company must be filed with the Registrar of Companies in January each year; the Immigration Board should also receive a similar list showing those shares beneficially owned by Caymanians.
+The list of shareholders of the company must be filed with the registrar of companies in January each year; a similart list should be sent to the Immigration Board showing those shares beneficially owned by Caymanians.
 Registration fees are payable on incorporation and annually: KYD300 for capital not exceeding KYD42,000, KYD500 otherwise.